Solar diverter vs heat pump hot water: making the right choice for Perth homes

 Both solar diverters and heat pump hot water systems can cut your electricity bill by using solar generation more effectively.
 Here's how they compare for Perth households and which makes sense for your situation.

-A solar diverter is a device that monitors your net metering point and redirects surplus solar generation into your existing hot water element before it would export to the grid.
+A solar diverter is a small device that watches your home's net metering point and redirects surplus solar generation into your existing hot water element before any of it reaches the grid.

-How it works: When your solar generation exceeds your home's current consumption, the diverter feeds that surplus power into the hot water element.
-It modulates the power continuously (using phase-angle or burst-fire control) to match exactly the surplus available — so you don't over-draw from the grid.
-The hot water element itself is unchanged.
+How it works.
+When your panels are generating more than the house is using, the diverter feeds that surplus into the hot water element.
+It modulates the power continuously, using phase-angle or burst-fire control depending on the model, to match whatever surplus is available, so it never pulls extra from the grid.
+The element itself doesn't change.

-What you need: A resistive electric storage hot water system (the standard "element in a tank" type).
-This includes most legacy continuous-supply electric systems.
-The diverter does NOT work with gas hot water systems, instant electric systems, or heat pump systems.
+What you need.
+A resistive electric storage system: the standard element-in-a-tank setup most older WA homes already have, including most legacy continuous-supply electric systems.
+A diverter doesn't work with gas, instant electric, or heat pump systems.

 Pros: